 The below illustrates the gender distribution of all included employees for Canon UK across four equal quartiles.
 This chart gives an indication of the representation of women and men across different levels of the business based on their hourly pay.
-In our organisation, women occupy 39.2% of the roles with lower hourly pay rate and 20.6% of the roles with higher hourly pay rate.
-Year on year data shows a downward trend of the female proportion in the Lower Quartile which indicates that more females are moving upwards into the next higher quartile.
+In our organisation, women occupy 33.1% of the roles with lower hourly pay rate and 23% of the roles with higher hourly pay rate.
+Year on year data shows a continued downward trend of the female proportion in the Lower Quartile and an increase in females in the Upper Quartile demonstrating more females are moving through the quartiles.
+As a result of this, more male employees fall into Lower Pay Quartile compared to previous years.